-The decrease in total base management fees, to \$124 million in the 2012 first quarter from \$134 million in the 2011 first quarter, primarily reflected a decline of \$13 million in former Timeshare segment base management fees due to the spin-off, partially offset by a net increase of \$3 million across our lodging business as a result of stronger RevPAR.
-The net increase of \$3 million included the unfavorable impact of \$3 million of fee reversals in the 2012 first quarter for two properties to reflect contract revisions.
-The increase in total franchise fees, to \$126 million in the 2012 first quarter from \$103 million in the 2011 first quarter, primarily reflected an increase of \$13 million in MVW license fees due to the spin-off and an increase of \$10 million across our lodging business as a result of stronger RevPAR and, to a lesser extent, the impact of unit growth across the system.
-The increase in incentive management fees from \$42 million in the first quarter of 2011 to \$50 million in the first quarter of 2012 primarily reflected higher net property-level income resulting from higher property-level revenue, particularly for certain properties in: Florida and West Coast resorts in the United States; eastern Europe; Mexico; and China.
+The decrease in total base management fees, to \$265 million in the first half of 2012 from \$283 million in the first half of 2011, primarily reflected a decline of \$26 million in former Timeshare segment base management fees due to the spin-off, partially offset by a net increase of \$8 million across our lodging business primarily as a result of stronger RevPAR.
+The net increase of \$8 million included the unfavorable impact of \$3 million of fee reversals in the first half of 2012 for two properties to reflect contract revisions.
+The increase in total franchise fees, to \$271 million in the first half of 2012 from \$223 million in the first half of 2011, primarily reflected an increase of \$27 million in MVW license fees due to the spin-off and an increase of \$21 million across our lodging business as a result of stronger RevPAR and, to a lesser extent, the impact of unit growth across the system.
+The increase in increase in incentive management fees from \$92 million in the first half of 2011 to \$106 million in the first half of 2012 primarily reflected higher net property-level income resulting from higher property-level revenue.
 The increase also reflected continued property-level cost controls and, to a lesser extent, new unit growth in international markets.

-The decrease in owned, leased, corporate housing, and other revenue, to \$217 million in the 2012 first quarter, from \$224 million in the 2011 first quarter, primarily reflected \$6 million of lower hotel agreement termination fees and \$3 million of lower revenue from owned and leased properties, partially offset by \$2 million of higher corporate housing and other revenue.
-Combined branding fees associated with card endorsements and the sale of branded residential real estate by others totaled \$16 million for both the 2012 and 2011 first quarters.
+The increase in owned, leased, corporate housing, and other revenue, to \$481 million in the first half of 2012, from \$473 million in the first half of 2011, primarily reflected \$9 million of higher branding fees and \$6 million of higher hotel agreement termination fees, partially offset by \$6 million of lower corporate housing revenue due to the sale of the ExecuStay corporate housing business in the 2012 second quarter and \$2 million of lower revenue at a property that converted from leased to managed at year-end 2011, offset by \$11 million of higher revenue at our leased property in Japan, benefiting from favorable comparisons with 2011 as a result of very weak demand due to the earthquake and tsunami as well as a \$2 million business interruption payment received in the 2012 second quarter from a utility company.
+Combined branding fees associated with card endorsements and the sale of branded residential real estate by others totaled \$43 million and \$34 million for the first halves of 2012 and 2011, respectively.